zacharyaanglin/git_playground/README.md

 # git_playground

-This is a playground for practicing git collaboration.
+This is a playtypoground for pricticing git collaboration.

 Here is another change.